Compare the 5 Best Ecommerce Software

 You can integrate your store with multiple social channels including Facebook, Instagram, eBay and Amazon.
 You can manage all your integrations from one place with the BigCommerce Channel Manager.
 This makes it super easy to sell across these different platforms and expand your business.

-Because of the number of features and tools, BigCommerce is really best for anyone looking to scale their business.
+Because of the number of features and tools, BigCommerce is awesome for anyone looking to scale their business.
 You get the top-notch features you pay for.

 BigCommerce Named a “Strong Performer” in the Ecommerce Space